cashapp/turbine/README.md

 Turbine applies a timeout whenever it waits for an event.
 This is a wall clock time timeout that ignores `runTest`'s virtual clock time.

-The default timeout length is one second.
+The default timeout length is three seconds.
 This can be overridden by passing a timeout duration to `test`:

 ```kotlin
 flowOf("one", "two").test(timeout = 10.milliseconds) {